Sharjah

 Sharjah for cruise ship guests

-The Emirate of Sharjah is not a cruise ship destination.
-This is amazing, especially since it has access to the sea with the container port.
-However, the fact that cruise ships do not call at Sharjah is not a problem.
-From Dubai's southwest Mina Rashid cruise terminal, visitors drive approximately 20 kilometers to the center of Sharjah City.
-We report on what you see and experience there under Sharjah – Sights.
+The Emirate of Sharjah is not a destination for cruise ships.
+This is surprising, especially since it has access to the sea via the container port.
+The fact that Sharjah is not visited by cruise ships is not a problem, however.
+From Dubai's south-western cruise terminal Mina Rashid, visitors travel approximately 20 kilometers to the center of Sharjah City.
+We report on what they see and experience there at Sharjah – Attractions.

 Excursions & Activities Sharjah - GetYourGuide